 Education is an essential part of our mission at the SAHS.
 Education Team volunteers will work side by side with our Certified Humane Education Specialists by assisting with Camp Humane, the Tales for Tails reading program, and helping lead campus tours.

 Public Relations Team

-Breaking Mews!
-Our Public Relations Team needs support with media appearances, paparazzi (photography/videography), and graphic design.
-Help our pets look purr-ty through our dif-fur-ent creative outlets with PR!
+Our Public Relations Team Volunteers support our Public Relations Staff with media appearances, paparazzi (photography/videography), and graphic design.